compscisi/Programming-Fundamentals-1-SI/Activities/README.md

 # Folder Layout
 These are files that we will use for session activities.
 The table below specifies the dates that the sessions were done.
-Worksheets will be uploaded to the respective activity folder __after__ session is over.
+Worksheets will be uploaded to the respective session folder __after__ session is over, labelled SI.

 |Session Number  |Date             |
 |-----------------|-----------------|